RoyWilliams/VOEventLib/README.md

 # VOEventLib
-Python library to read, modify, and create VOEvent
+Python library to read, modify, and create VOEvents.